eclipsesource/tabris-js-docs/docs/3.0/selector.md

 page.find('#submit')
 ```

 By convention IDs should be unique within the given subtree, although this is not enforced by the framework.
-See "[Encapsulation]"(#Encapsulation).
+See "[Encapsulation](#Encapsulation)".

 ### Class Selectors

 The `class` property is a string containing a whitespace separated list of "classes".
 A class is an arbitrary name for a state or category the widget should be identifiable by.
 It may only contain alphanumeric characters, `'_'` and `'-'`.

-> :point_right: The `class` attribute is comparable to the concept of a CSS classes, and not related to JavaScript/TypeScript classes in any way.
+> :point_right: The `class` attribute is comparable to the concept of a CSS class, and not related to JavaScript/TypeScript classes in any way.

 Examples: